 A coach can also offer different training approaches that can help increase fitness.
 Having an outside eye looking at your form is important for efficiency as well as injury prevention.

-How can outside advice help prevent injuries, burnout or overtraining?
+How can A Running Expert prevent injuries, burnout or overtraining?

 I have found that advice from a physical therapist has helped prevent injuries more than any other professional.